 In order to harmonize the ethical practices governing AXA's client relationships around the world, a professional code of ethics has been drawn up at Group level.
 In addition to the national and international regulations that AXA subsidiaries are subject to, AXA's Compliance and Ethics Guide is based on the following fundamental principles for their customer relations: quality advice, transparency, non-disclosure of confidential client information, fair competition, and fighting fraud and money laundering.

-AXA entities also provides their customers with the means to express and resolve any disputes that may arise with the company, notably through dedicated complaints departments.
+AXA entities also provide their customers with the means to express and resolve any disputes that may arise with the company, notably through dedicated complaints departments.

 AXA entities across the globe have implemented customer experience monitoring tools to capture valuable feedback from our clients.
 These insights are leveraged to ensure continuous improvements in the experience we deliver to customers.